 Many counseling courses are offered online allowing you flexibility and convenience.
 All online classes are taught by JBU faculty who interact with you via e-mail, web conferencing and discussion boards.

-Most counseling classes begin at 4:30 and 7:15 and follow the semester schedule format.
+Most counseling classes begin at 4:30 pm or 7:15 pm and follow the semester schedule format.
 Summer classes are also offered.